galantelab/sandy/v0.23/main.md

 ##### Command `quality` #####

-Use it to manage your quality profile database.
-The user can add or remove your own expression profiles in the builtin database and turn his simulations more realistic based on real experimental data.
-Or he can even clean it up to restore the vendor's original entries state.
-By default, *SANDY* uses a Poisson distribution when compiling the quality entries, but like many other features, this behavior can be overrided.
+Use the `quality` command to manage quality profiles database.
+With this command, it is possible to add or remove customized expression profiles in the built-in database and make simulations more suitable for your experimental data.
+By default, *SANDY* uses a Poisson distribution when compiling the quality entries, but like many other features, this behavior can be altered and restored to vendor’s profile by the user.

 **Usage:**
 ```bash